tom-jj-G/Movies-ETL/README.md

 ![Image_revenue2](Images/Image_revenue2.png)

-Same as for budget, we kept the Kaggle data and complete the missing value with Wikipedia ones.
+Same as for budget, we kept the Kaggle data and complete the missing values with Wikipedia ones.

 #### Release Date
 Same method used for Runtine.

 ![Images_release_date](Images/Image_release_date.png)

-We noticed on outlier for Wikipedia data: these have been dropped as Kaggle data have been kept exclusively.
+We noticed an outlier for Wikipedia data: these data have been dropped and Kaggle data have been kept exclusively.

 #### Language
-In Wikipedia dataset, languages could have been store as a list.
+In Wikipedia dataset, some languages have been stored as a list.
 In Kaggle one, each movie has a unique language.
 In order to fasten the analysis, we kept only Kaggle data.